Skip to content

 American dollar banknotes are widely accepted in downtown Buenos Aires and other tourist cities.

-Some downtown shops will accept Brazilian reais as well.
+Some downtown shops also accept Brazilian reais.

 If you’ve got any travel money left over, convert your Argentine pesos to Sterling with us.